Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Physics of Krylov Structure for Long-Range Pairing in Majorana Basis

-which measures the logarithmic ratio between consecutive odd and even Lanczos coefficients.
+To quantify the imbalance between the odd and even Krylov subsequences, we use the \emph{Krylov staggering parameter} $\eta_n$ defined in Eq.~\eqref{eq:etadef_main}, evaluated only within the numerically stable window and with $n\ge 2$ to suppress initialization effects.
+In the analytically solvable short-range balanced limit ($\epsilon=0$, $\alpha\to\infty$), $\eta_n$ is exactly constant and its sign is an exact topological order parameter (Sec.~\ref{subsec:srk:anchor}); the long-range problem studied here asks how that theorem deforms once long-range couplings ($\alpha<\infty$) and pairing imbalance ($\epsilon\neq 0$) render $\eta_n$ recursion-depth dependent.
+The central empirical finding established in Sec.~\ref{sec:results}, motivated directly by the exact short-range result, is that while the flatness of $\eta_n$ is lost, the \emph{sign structure} of $\eta_n$ across $n$ continues to distinguish regimes governed predominantly by edge-localized low-energy physics from those governed by bulk-extended excitations.

 The analysis window is restricted to the numerically stable portion of the recursion; in particular, we exclude all coefficients once $b_n \lesssim 10^{-7}$ or any other stability criterion is violated (see Appendix~\ref{app:alg_numerical_stability} for the complete set of criteria).
 The lower bound $n\geq 2$ excludes the first recursion step, where initialization effects can dominate.
 When $\eta_n \approx 0$, the odd and even subsequences are approximately equal; deviations from zero indicate asymmetry between the two invariant subspaces.
 The operational definition of sign changes and the choice of analysis window are detailed in Sec.~\ref{subsec:phase diagrams}.